Matrix278/portal-codivas/README.md

 We choose  react for it, because most of women know more about react then others frameworks.

 Let´s get started?!

-We already have our landing page now in bootstrap on repository #landing-codivas to start our react app Check our issues to select wich ones do you want to make your 4 PR´s to win the kit or build your Tree!
+1 - Check our issues to select wich ones do you want to make your 4 PR´s to win the kit or build your Tree!
+2 - fork and clone! ... git clone <url>
+3 - send your modifications to a new branch with the name of the issue like ... git checkout -b #45 4 - send your commit with the message "closes  #issue " ... git commit -m " closes issue #45 5 - open your PR
+6 - We will check and aprove your PR !!
+7 - keep watching your notifications to see if we had some coments to make modification to aprove your PR

+thank you for your time!!!
+Keep hacking with codivas 💜

 ## 💜 portugues-Brasil